-"I told our girls that this toughest place we would play all year.
-They have big here, the crowd's right on top of you."
+"I told our girls that this pleted its comeback with a would probably be the toughest place we would play all year.
+They have big with his team's start.
+He crowds at Farragut; but here, the crowd's right on top of you."
 The Lady Bulldogs wasted "This was a good test for little time grabbing a 2-0 jumped to a 7-1 lead thanks Continue on page 3